You are here

 - Cross-functional teams are encouraged and consist of full-time, undergraduate students

 - Proposed projects must be led by an active Pratt School of Engineering student

 - At least one advisor, with expertise in the proposed technology

 Selection Process and Review Criteria

-Awards are made after review of the application by the Duke Pratt Engineering School Review Committee.
-The Review Committee will consider the following when evaluating applications:
+Awards are made after review of each application by the Duke Pratt Engineering School Review Committee.
+The Review Committee considers the following when evaluating applications: